LBierkandt/graph-anno/README.md

 ### Further reading

-For more information, please see the documentation located in the `doc` directory (up to now only available in German).
+For more information, please see the documentation located in the `doc` directory (complete version up to now only available in German; English version is work in progress).